 It is the student's responsibility to review grades on Blackboard and bring any discrepancies to my attention in a timely manner.

 Respect for the instructor and fellow students throughout class is expected.
 This includes, but is not limited to:

 - being on time for class. - enter the classroom on mute, you can keep your camera on or off during class lecture.
 Note: If you decide to use a virtual background make sure that it is professional, non -distracting, and not offensive or insensitive. - refraining from using cell phones during class; cell phone ringers should be turned off or set to vibrate. - refraining from using your phone or computer to check email, surf the web for entertainment purposes, etc., during class time.
-These behaviors will negatively impact your participation grade.
+These behaviors will negatively impact your participation grade. - students may be permitted to use their laptops or other electronic devices during classroom time for academic purposes only.

-• Professional behavior is expected at all times.
+Professional behavior is expected at all times.